PLP-Database-Design/Titan_CleanCity/tests/test-plan.md

   - Mock and verify localStorage data persistence
   - Perform regression tests after updates

-### Regression Testing:
-- Run previously passing tests after new code is introduced
-- Focus on Admin panel, Dashboard, and Pickup Form
-- Validate persistence and UI behavior post-update

 ### Accessibility Testing:
 - Use Lighthouse or screen readers to:
   - Detect missing `alt` attributes on images